Victor Cazalet: Military service and political career

 He was commissioned into the Queen's Own West Kent Yeomanry in 1915 and reached the rank of Captain.
 He subsequently served in the front line with the Household Battalion of the 1st Life Guards, and received the Military Cross for gallantry in 1917.
 He served on the staff of the Allied Supreme War Council, whose conferences led up to the Treaty of Versailles, which ended the war.
 From 1918 to 1919 he was a member of the British military staff in the Siberian intervention.

 After taking a degree in history at Oxford, Cazalet was first elected to Parliament at the 1924 general election, serving as a Conservative member for the Chippenham constituency in Wiltshire until his death in 1943.
 From 1924 to 1926 he acted as a parliamentary private secretary; later, he served under the President of the Board of Trade and later under the Colonial Secretary.

 During the Spanish Civil War, Cazalet was a strong supporter of General Franco and the fascists, serving on the Friends of National Spain committee.
-However, before World War II, he opposed, with Winston Churchill, the appeasement of Adolf Hitler by Neville Chamberlain's government.
+However, at the Anschluss of Austria by Nazi Germany in March 1938, he opposed, with Winston Churchill, the appeasement of Adolf Hitler by Neville Chamberlain's government.
+He sent a statement of support to the inaugural national meeting of Moral Re-Armament, an anti-communist organisation, in the United States in June 1939.

-Cazalet became the liaison officer with Polish General Władysław Sikorski in 1940.
+Cazalet became the liaison officer with Polish General Władysław Sikorski, who served as Prime Minister of the Polish government-in-exile, in 1940.
 As a Member of Parliament, he was a member of the Anglo-Polish committee formed in 1941.
 He visited the Soviet Union with Sikorski in 1942.
 During the same period, he was made chairman of the House of Commons committee on refugee problems and was stationed at the British embassy in Washington.